Union Mills: Railway

 The Union Mills station was one of the original stations on the Isle of Man Railway's Douglas to Peel line.
 It was located at the east side of the A1 just south of the junction with the A22.
 The station was opened on 1 July 1873.
 The line was a single track, but at Union Mills it had a passing loop.
 The line closed on 13 November 1965 due to the poor condition of the track.
 It reopened on 3 June 1967, but after further financial problems the line and the Union Mills station were finally closed on 7 September 1968.

 Douglas to Peel Railway Lines Mountain Bike & Heritage Trail

-The trackbed through Union Mills now forms part of a long distance footpath and cycleway.
+The trackbed through Union Mills now forms part of a long-distance footpath and cycleway.
 A short section of the track has been reinstated where the station once stood, together with a rail-mounted crane, a memorial to the Douglas to Peel line.

 Facilities

 The Railway Inn is located on Main Road in the village.
 There is also a former Methodist Church.
 There are two campsites, at Glenlough Farm and also at Union Mills Football Club.
 The Wesleyan Methodist Chapel foundation stone was laid on 6 March 1930.
 The previous chapel also still stands.

+The village is also home to a Spar shop with a small Post Office as well as Cronk Grianagh Park.
+The park has undergone improvements, including the installation of new playground equipment, a BMX track, and an urban Skate Park constructed in 2012 and extended in 2016.

 Sport

 Union Mills F.C. football club are located at Garey Mooar, Ballaotes Road.
 They compete in the Isle of Man Football League.
 Union Mills cricket club is located at the cricket ground, Ballaoates.
 In 2008 they competed in the Standard Bank Twenty20 Division Two.

+Union Mills F.C. football club recently put pen to paper and signed Alexander Higerty from England.
+Alexander found himself out of contract at the end of the 22/23 seasons and has been reported to be 'excited to start this new chapter of his career'.